Understanding Baby Sleep Cues: What They Are And How To Support Your Little One

 To try and differentiate between the two, you may find it useful to analyse your bub’s last few hours.
 If they’ve been fed within two hours, they’re likely to be tired (3).
 If you’re unsure, offer a feed and if they only take a little milk and are still unsettled, that may be a sign they’re ready for some slumber (3).

-Although these cues are common signs of tiredness or hunger in babies, if you have any concerns about your child’s sleep or their health, talk to your health professional.
+Although these cues are common signs of tiredness or hunger in newborns, if you have any concerns about your child’s sleep or their health, talk to your health professional.

 If your little one is showing signs of tiredness, it can be useful to prepare them for sleep by reducing stimulation around them.
 You may find the following tips useful for lulling your bub off to sleep: